-Scotch is unique because of strict rules.
+Scotch is unique because of its strict rules.
 The Scotch Whisky Association has enforced these since 1912.
 The five regions – Speyside, Highland, Islay, Lowland, and Campbeltown – each add special flavors to Scotland’s spirit.

 Understanding Basic Terminology and Origins